This article is a super quick explanation of how guns work.

 How Guns Work

-Different types of guns have different mechanisms of how to ignite the primer to burn the gunpowder, but there is almost always a rounded metal object called the “firing pin” which strikes the primer and starts the process.
+Different types of guns have different mechanisms for igniting the primer to burn the gunpowder, but there is almost always a rounded metal object called the “firing pin” that strikes the primer and starts the process.

 Modern smokeless powders don’t even burn that fast…it’s the pressure of the confined space of the chamber that gives it the oomph to move the bullet down the barrel.